 When The Antiques Diva tells you that she will have you shopping until you drop, you had better believe her!
-Accessories goddess Patty Otis Abel and I spent a day in Paris with the daring Toma Clark Haines, the Diva herself, and were just about to the point of crying uncle when she breezed us right into The Ritz and straight into the Bar Hemingway!
-After one of head barman Colin Field’s French 75 cocktails, which he claims are the perfect balm for soothing fretful feet after a day of shopping or sightseeing, we were nearly as good as new. [
+I spent a day in Paris with the daring Toma Clark Haines, the Diva herself, and was just about to the point of crying uncle when she breezed us right into The Ritz and straight into the Bar Hemingway!
+After one of head barman Colin Field’s French 75 cocktails, which he claims are the perfect balm for soothing fretful feet after a day of shopping or sightseeing, we were nearly as good as new.

 As a design journalist, I had been hearing about the Marché aux Puces de Saint-Ouen, Paris’ famed flea market, for years.
 Some of my favorites among the homes I’ve covered were either filled with or accented with personable finds from the market, and I’d always dreamed of going myself.
 One of the reasons I had wrangled Patty into accompanying me to Paris (which, I’ll admit, was not a difficult task!) is that I don’t speak French and she does.
 But even with her language skills, we knew that trying to go it alone with tasks as intricate as price negotiations would be a mistake.

 I learned about Toma through Carmen Natschke, The Decorating Diva, when she featured both of us on her kicky site that serves as one of my favorite surveys of what’s hot in design (I’ll be featuring her Look Books in a future post).
 I knew the minute I read Carmen’s write-up that Toma was a gift from the antique-shopping gods and I was right.
 We formulated a plan and Toma rang our buzzer at 9 a.m. the morning our adventure was to commence.
 It was non-stop action from that moment on and I was thrilled to hang on for the ride!